lobolauren/Undergrad-Calendar-Website/README.md

   - A graph edge may indicate a '1 of...' case when there is only one prerequisite for that colour
     - This is because the other option(s) either no longer exist, or aren't a course
     - (ex. '[course] or experience in field')
+  - Graphs of degree programs do not include elective credits, or indicate when there is more than one option of courses to take